legumeinfo/datastore-specifications/PROTOCOLS/README.md

   - legumefederation.usda.iastate.edu
   - peanutbase-stage.usda.iastate.edu

-Upload (scp) data to the private directory (and appropriate subdirectory) here:
+Upload (scp) data to the private directory (and appropriate subdirectory), e.g. /usr/local/www/data/private/Glycine/max
-  /usr/local/www/data/private/
-  e.g.
-  /usr/local/www/data/private/Glycine/max

 #### Name the directories and files
 Apply directory names, following the patterns described in specifications in this repository.